 The Gospels describe an amazing vision of Jesus Christ in His glory talking with Moses and Elijah.
-What did the vision of the transfiguration mean?
+What did the vision of the transfiguration of Jesus mean?

 In Matthew 16:28 (and in Mark 9:1 and Luke 9:27) Jesus stated that, before they died, some of His disciples would see Jesus “coming in His kingdom.”
 That promise was fulfilled about a week later by the vision described in Matthew 17:1-9 (Mark 9:2-10; Luke 9:28-36).

-At that time Jesus was “transfigured before them” (Matthew 17:2; Mark 9:2).
+Through this supernatural vision, the three disciples were given a brief visual image of what will occur at the end of the age when Jesus Christ will return in power and glory.Notice that it says Jesus was “transfigured before them” (Matthew 17:2; Mark 9:2).
 The word transfigured means “to change in appearance” (Louw and Nida Greek-English Lexicon).
 Or, as it says in Luke 9:29, “The appearance of His face was altered.”
 Each of the three Gospel accounts of the transfiguration describes Jesus appearing to talk with Moses and Elijah.